soulshake/demo-cruncher/README.md

 - the Kubernetes namespace
 - the IAM roles, policies, and queue created in `./app/`

-Run `make env` to show the current values of these variables.
+Run `make show-env` to show the current values of these variables.

 ### Create the cluster